davide-zanutto/shop-go-reviews/Readme.md

-# Review Analysis and Topic Modeling Repository
+# Shop&Go reviews topic identification Repository

 This repository contains the initial analysis and topic identification done for shop&go reviews.